react-declarative/react-declarative/NOTES.md

 ## SOLID in react-declarative

+> SOLID principles described by simple words with examples in a source code

 1. **[Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)**

     The [EventEmitter](./src/utils/rx/EventEmitter.ts) does only event broadcast.
 Subscription management and event filtering implemented in [Subject](./src/utils/rx/Subject.ts) and [Observer](./src/utils/rx/Observer.ts)